DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Other Resources

-Indicative Content and Learning Activities: • Roots of Inclusive Education and Developments to Date • Awareness of Attitudes, Assumptions and Efficacy Beliefs • Universal Design for Learning • Education for All • Profile of Inclusive Teachers • Appraisal of current approaches to and terminology for learner diversity in post primary education/schools (e.g. special educational needs, educational disadvantage, language, cultural, behavioural and ethnic diversities) • National and International Policy for Inclusive Education (including teachers’ roles and responsibilities) •Reflective inquiry and practice relating to inclusivity of learner diversity in classrooms • Experiences of and Perspectives on Exclusion, Segregation and Inclusion in education (Various Presenters) • Problem Based Learning Approach • Collaborative Learning Construction • Critical analysis of selected inclusive opportunity to contextualise module learning (using theory, research, policy and practical experience ) to inform analysis. • Personalisation of planning for the provision of quality education to all pupils in all subject areas
+Indicative Content and Learning Activities: • Roots of Inclusive Education and Developments to Date • Awareness of Attitudes, Assumptions and Efficacy Beliefs • Universal Design for Learning • Education for All • Profile of Inclusive Teachers • Appraisal of current approaches to and terminology for learner diversity in post primary education/schools (e.g. special/additional educational needs, 'special education', educational disadvantage, language, cultural, behavioural and ethnic diversities) • National and International Policy for Inclusive Education (including teachers’ roles and responsibilities) •Reflective inquiry and practice relating to inclusivity of all learner diversity in classrooms • Experiences of and Perspectives on Exclusion, Segregation and Inclusion in education (Various Presenters) • Problem Based Learning Approach • Collaborative Learning Construction • Critical analysis of selected inclusive opportunity to contextualise module learning (using theory, research, policy and practical experience to inform analysis). • Personalisation of planning for the provision of quality education to all pupils in all subject areas

-<< Back to Module List View 2024/25 Module Record for HD594
+<< Back to Module List View 2024/25 Module Record for EDS1083